 Have you ever seen the movie “Son of Kong”?
 In this sequel to “King Kong”, Carl Denham returns to Scull Island and discovers Baby Kong.
 Little Kong is not a meanie, like his daddy, but sweet and gentle, a fraction of his father’s size, but big enough.
 In the final moments of the movie, the sea is rushing in to swallow up Scull Island.
 Little Kong stands atop the highest point, Scull Mountain, with the ocean rising all around him.
 In his paw he holds Carl Denim, who was kind to him.
 As the waters rise and swallow Baby Kong, only his upraised paw remains in view, still holding his friend aloft.
 Just then, a lifeboat, carrying Carl’s current lady friend, happens by.
 Denham is saved, as Little Kong, now empty handed, disappears beneath the waves.

 That’s what this website is about.
-I am holding my collection, my life’s passion, in my upraised paw to protect it from the rising waters.
+I am holding my collection, my life’s passion, in my upraised paw to protect it from the rising waters of old age.
 I don’t expect a lifeboat to come along and rescue it, but, hopefully, at least a memory of what it looked like in its heyday will be saved.